usmanX191/React-Vite-Responsive-WebApp/README.md

 # React + TypeScript + Vite
 ## Weblink: [Live Website](https://usmanx191.github.io/React-Vite-Responsive-WebApp/)
+This is a basic React dashboard application that includes authentication and validation features.
+It provides a minimal configuration to run React with Vite, supporting Hot Module Replacement (HMR), and includes a set of ESLint rules for code quality.

-### Credentials:
+## Credentials:
    - Username/Email: usman@gmail.com
    - Password: usman12345

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: